 A partner that is ranked as a priority over other partners.
-Having a primary partner is the Polyamorous dynamic that most resembles traditional Monogamy.
-Your primary partner may also be your nesting partner and will usually default as the partner that accompanies you to family and work functions, holidays etc. When you have a primary partner, you might refer to other partners as secondaries.
+Having a primary partner is the polyamorous dynamic that most resembles traditional monogamy.
+Your primary partner may also be your nesting partner and will usually default as the partner that accompanies you to family and work functions, holidays etc. When you have a primary partner, you might refer to other partners as secondaries in an established hierarchy.

 P.U.D (Polyamory Under Duress)

 A term coined by Dan Savage to describe the situation where someone reluctantly accepts to practice polyamory as a result of their partner wanting this dynamic and this becoming an ultimatum for maintaining the relationship.